 7-8.
 The UE responds to the source gNB-DU with an RRCReconfigurationComplete message, for which the source gNB-DU forwards to the gNB-CU via an UL RRC MESSAGE TRANSFER message.

-9. An execution condition to trigger initiation of conditional handover or conditional PSCell change is fulfilled.
+9. An execution condition to trigger initiation of conditional handover or conditional PSCell change or subsequent CPAC is fulfilled.

 10. A Random Access procedure is performed at the candidate gNB-DU, which becomes the target gNB-DU if successful.
 The target gNB-DU sends a Downlink Data Delivery Status frame to inform the gNB-CU.
 The target gNB-DU also sends an ACCESS SUCCESS message to inform the gNB-CU of which cell the UE has successfully accessed.